paul-g/brabble/readme.md

 About brabble
 =============

-Here you will find a set of lecture notes and materials for a crash course in competitive programming held at Imperial College London as part of the Advanced Programming Lectures for first year students.
+__brabble__ is a crash course in competitive programming held at Imperial College London as part of the 1st year Advanced Programming Lectures.

 We go over basic approaches to solve problems which are selected from an online judge.
 We use Java and Python.